 The Mint

-One of the most well-preserved medieval features found in Carlingford is a Tower House known as ‘The Mint’.
-It is one of three other fortified structures in Carlingford including King John’s Castle and Taaffes Castles.
-The house is believed to have belonged to a wealthy merchant family of Carlingford.
+One of Carlingford’s most well-preserved medieval features is a Tower House called ‘The Mint’.
+It is one of three fortified structures in the town, including King John’s Castle and Taaffes Castles.
+The house is believed to have belonged to a wealthy merchant family.

 The Mint was created around the 16th century and is said to have got its name from the licence to mint coinage granted to Carlingford in 1407.
 This three-story house is a magnificent piece of architecture.
-The Mint is mainly made of limestone and some of its features include a battlemented wall- walk and its beautifully decorated windows.
+The Mint is mainly made of limestone, and some of its features include a battlemented wall walk and beautifully decorated windows.

-The design reflects that of Irish Celtic Art during the 15th and 16th centuries.
-A visit to Carlingford Ireland wouldn’t be the same if you didn’t check out one of its most historic features.
+The design reflects Irish Celtic Art from the 15th and 16th centuries.
+A visit to Carlingford, Ireland, wouldn’t be the same without checking out one of its most historic features.

 Cooley Whiskey Tour

-Looking for something fun and enjoyable to do while in Carlingford?
-Then why not check out the Cooley Whiskey Tour.
+Are you looking for something fun and enjoyable to do while in Carlingford?
+Then why not check out the Cooley Whiskey Tour?
 If you’re a fan of whiskey, then this is not to be missed.
-This tour lasts around two hours which includes seeing how it is made and of course finishing off with a Cooley’s whiskey tasting class.
-For the tour itself advanced booking is required but for the whiskey tasting isn’t.
+This tour lasts around two hours, including seeing how it is made and finishing with a Cooley’s whiskey-tasting class.
+For the tour itself, advanced booking is required, but for the whiskey tasting, it isn’t.

-Through the tour, you will learn about the distillation process that is involved in creating this delicious whiskey and you can even bottle some to take home.
+During the tour, you will learn about the distillation process of creating this delicious whiskey.
+You can even bottle some to take home.

-Cooley’s Distillery was first set up in Ireland over 100 years ago and at the time it was the country’s only and smallest independent whiskey distillery.
-First founded in 1987 in Cooley Peninsula in County Lough and began distilling around 1989.
-Today they currently produce over 1.5 million litres of whiskey.
+Cooley’s Distillery was established in Ireland over 100 years ago.
+It was the country’s only and smallest independent whiskey distillery at the time.
+It was founded in 1987 in Cooley Peninsula in County Lough and began distilling around 1989.
+Today, it produces over 1.5 million litres of whiskey.

-Remarkably they are still the only distillery in Ireland created peated malts and bottle single grain whiskeys.
-The Cooley’s Distillery is full of interesting and long history that’s worth exploring and learning about on this tour.
+Remarkably, Cooley’s Distillery is still the only distillery in Ireland that creates peated malts and bottles single-grain whiskeys.
+It has an exciting and long history worth exploring and learning about on this tour.

 Cooking lessons at Ghan House

-If you’re with a group of people and want to take part in a fun activity together why not try out the cooking and wine tasting classes at Ghan House in Carlingford.
-The cooking classes are taught by Niamh Connolly and Stephane Le Sourne who both have a wealth of experience and wisdom to share.
+If you’re with a group and want to participate in a fun activity, why not try the cooking and wine-tasting classes at Ghan House in the town?
+Niamh Connolly and Stephane Le Sourne teach cooking classes and share a wealth of experience and wisdom.

-The course is a great way to learn about some amazing local foods and take part in preparing that for yourself while learning from the best.
-Cooking and wine is the best combo.
-Great activity to take part in when the Irish weather isn’t so good.
+The course is a great way to learn about some fantastic local foods and prepare them yourself while learning from the best.
+Cooking and wine are the best combo.
+It’s a great activity to take part in when the Irish weather isn’t so good.

 Carlingford Adventure Centre

-Carlingford offers an incredible outdoors environment where you can take part in a variety of exciting activities.
-At this family-run adventure centre, there are over 30 amazing activities to enjoy no matter what experience you may have.
-Impressively the centre can cater up to 450 adults, kids and groups on any given day.
+The town offers an incredible outdoor environment where you can participate in various exciting activities.
+This family-run adventure centre has over 30 unique activities to enjoy regardless of your experience.
+Impressively, the centre can cater to up to 450 adults, kids and groups on any given day.

-Activities are broken up into three categories of Land, Sky and Sea.
-Some land activities for you to try out include Laser Combat and Rock-climbing.
-Sea activities include kayaking, water trampolining and raft building.
-Then you will discover sky activities such as High Ropes, Archery Combat and Aeroball.
-This is one of those attractions that will provide you endless fun.
+Activities are divided into three categories: Land, Sky, and Sea.
+Some land activities you can try include Laser Combat and Rock Climbing.
+Sea activities include kayaking, water trampolining, and raft building.
+Then, you will discover sky activities such as High Ropes, Archery Combat, and Aeroball.
+This is one of those attractions that will provide you with endless fun.

-The Adventure Centre also offers great accommodation with the largest selection of self-catering homes in Carlingford.
-It offers the perfect place to stay whilst visiting the city where a thrilling adventure awaits you.
-Full of great surroundings for you to relax and explore one of the most beautiful parts of Ireland, as well as having a good time.
+The Adventure Centre also offers excellent accommodation, with Carlingford’s largest selection of self-catering homes.
+It is the perfect place to stay while visiting the city where a thrilling adventure awaits you.
+It is full of great surroundings for relaxing, exploring one of the most beautiful parts of Ireland, and having a good time.

 Worthy Visit to Carlingford

-This is just a short list of all the amazing things you can check out in Carlingford Ireland.
-Carlingford Ireland is filled with historic sites from King John’s Castles to The Mint and Taffe’s Castle.
+This is just a short list of all the fantastic things you can check out in Carlingford, Ireland.
+Carlingford, Ireland, has historic sites, from King John’s Castle to The Mint and Taffe’s Castle.

-Along with great local attractions from water sports to heritage trails.
-It is also the perfect place to relax at one of the many traditional pubs or cafes and try some of the amazing local produced food.
+Along with great local attractions, from water sports to heritage trails, it is also the perfect place to relax at one of the many traditional pubs or cafes and try some fantastic locally produced food.
 Just wandering through the old streets found in this heritage village is a special treat.
 The charm and history of the place will captivate anyone who comes to visit Carlingford.

 Other worthy reads: